near/docs/docs/develop/node/validator/running-a-node-macos-linux.md

 Create new instance, with at least:

-* 2 vCPU and 3.75 GB of RAM (We recommend n1-standard-2).
+* 4 vCPU and 8 GB of RAM (Select custom machine type on GCP)
 * Select Ubuntu 18.04 LTS or later.
-* Allocate 100GB of persistent storage.
+* Allocate 100GB of SSD persistent storage.

 Add firewall rules to allow traffic to 24567 port from all IPs (0.0.0.0/0)